arrow2nd/twnyan/docs/en/commands/user.md

 twnyan user own [Count]
 ```

-- If count is omitted, the default value in the configuration file is specified.
+- If count is omitted, the default value in the configuration file is specified

 ### user help